 - Santa Fe Botanical Garden at Museum Hill is an 11-acre, professionally landscaped area that features the wide variety of trees and plants that grow in the region.

-Cross of the Martyrs
+12. Fort Mercy Park and Cross of the Martyrs

 To get to the cross, you need to follow a brick path that winds up the hill.
 The hill itself is steep, but the path was designed with a series of handrails, switchbacks, and steps, so it’s not a difficult climb.